Andie1991/datapretoria2020/hands-on/00-Pre-Introduction-Login.md

 You should hit the *Yes* button.

+### After connecting to the CHPC facility

-Login on our submission node using the following command along with the password you have been supplied.
+Login on to the OSG submission node using the following command along with the password you have been supplied.

 ```
 $ ssh training.osgconnect.net